Barron Trump’s Latest Headlines Enough To Mortify Any Preteen? [Opinion]

 Think back to those preteen years or picture your kids going through that preteen age.
 What would your reaction be as a preteen if your friends, or better yet, everyone in your school got wind of you suddenly being under the watchful eye of a nanny?
 Because this is the age group putting so much energy into trying to look older and attempting to create their own version of being cool, you would most likely be mortified.
 Chances are Barron would feel the same as a typical preteen.

 The recent headlines suggesting that a dark-haired young woman recently seen on a bowling outing with Barron may be his “secret nanny” sounds pretty generic and harmless.
 But that probably wouldn’t be the case for a preteen boy, who is the topic of this nanny story.
-Barron, Melania and Tiffany Trump had a family outing at an up-scale bowling alley this week and the unidentified woman seen with them as sparked some assumptions that she is a nanny for Barron.
+Barron, Melania and Tiffany Trump had a family outing at an up-scale bowling alley this week and the unidentified woman seen with them has sparked some assumptions that she is a nanny for Barron.

 The headlines were mainly spotlighting the family taking some time out to have some fun, but there is a woman in the group who doesn’t appear to be part of the Secret Service entourage.
 It seems her affiliation with the family has caused much speculation.